-The main feature of One Identity Manager is to employees together with the master data and permissions available to them in different target systems.
+The main feature of One Identity Manager is to employees together with the main data and permissions available to them in different target systems.
 To achieve this, information about user accounts and permissions can be read from the target system into the One Identity Manager database and linked to employees.
 This provides an overview of the permissions for each employee in all of the connected target systems.
 One Identity Manager offers the option of managing user accounts and their permissions.
 You can provision modifications in the target systems.
 Employees are supplied with the necessary permissions in the connected target systems according to their function in the company.
 Regular keeps data consistent between target systems and the One Identity Manager database.

 One Identity Manager instantiates connecting the various target systems to the .
 Use this tool to configure data synchronization for any target system and specify which target system data is mapped to the One Identity Manager database.
-You also define the object properties mapping and the synchronization sequence as a workflow.
+You also define the mapping and the synchronization sequence as a workflow.

 One Identity Manager provides default mappings and workflows for synchronizing all target systems which are supported by the installed modules.

 Use the to configure synchronization between the One Identity Manager database and a target system.
 A system connector takes over the connection to and communication with the target system.
-The system connector prepares target system objects, properties, and methods such that they can be read and written by One Identity Manager.
+The system connector prepares target system s, and methods such that they can be read and written by One Identity Manager.
 The system connector communicates with the target system and carries out all read and write operations.